 Prior to joining Segal McCambridge, Ms. Putman worked as an associate at a Midwest litigation firm.
 She also served as an associate at multiple litigation firms in Chicago and as a judicial intern for The Honorable Annette Ziegler of the Wisconsin Supreme Court.

-Ms. Putman earned her J.D. from Marquette University Law School, where she was a member of the school's trial team and a participant in the AAJ National Competition, co-chair of the Professional Committee for the Association of Women Lawyers, an inductee of the Pro Bono Society, member of the Client Skills Board and a participant of the Intramural Negotiation Competition.
-She holds bachelor's degrees in International Studies, Political Science and French from the University of Wisconsin-Madison.
+Ms. Putman earned her J.D. from Marquette University Law School, where she was a member of the school's trial team and a participant in the AAJ National Competition, co-chair of the Professional Committee for the Association of Women Lawyers, an inductee of the Pro Bono Society, a member of the Client Skills Board and a participant in the Intramural Negotiation Competition.
+She holds bachelor's degrees in international studies, political science and French from the University of Wisconsin-Madison.
+She spent a semester of college studying abroad in Paris, France.

 Professional & Civic Involvement